apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 But long story short, ES has the same `Z` vs `B` tradeoffs as MeZO does.
 The lessons learned from the MeZO math hold for ES.

+### Triple Eval

+Suppose, instead of sampling two locations `θ + εz` and `θ - εz`, you were instead to sample three, including `θ`.
+Doing this would get you information about the hessian.
+This information can be combined with the information you get from adaptive second moments.
+But that information is noisy.
+Skipping over a bunch of the math again, the SNR of your `v` estimate of the second moment is `Z/p`.
+So it is perhaps not so useful.
+The reason this was fine in modelspace was the [Neural Thickets](https://arxiv.org/abs/2603.12228) argument, which I don't think applies here.
+I think it is probably just bad.
+But still maybe worth trying.
+Maybe it does help.
+We've been wrong before.

+I think the design space of possible optimizers is really interesting.
+The training dynamics of optimizing in model space are rather different, so perhaps the optimal optimizer is rather different also.
+We just have to try lots of things and find out.

 ## Codebase for Experiments

-I wanted to test some of these theories I have, and figure out how to train these things.
+A couple months ago I wanted to test some of these theories I have, and figure out how to train these things.
 Ideas are worthless if you don't test and scale them.

-I've noticed though that there did not exist a good codebase for testing these things.
+I noticed though that there was not a good codebase.
 There does exist prior art.
 There is code for the [EGGROLL](https://github.com/ESHyperscale) and [ES at Scale](https://github.com/VsonicV/es-fine-tuning-paper) papers.
 The code is okay.
 They don't implement it "the right way," not that I blame them.
-The main problem I found with using their code is that I couldn't freely compose every single feature.
+The main problem I had was that I wanted to mix and match features from different papers to see how they interact, and they mostly focused on implementing their own paper.
+Fair enough.
+Kinda what you would expect out of a paper implementation.

 I'm used to working in [prime-rl](https://github.com/PrimeIntellect-ai/prime-rl) and [torchtitan](https://github.com/pytorch/torchtitan).
-Nothing like this exists for Zeroth-Order Optimization, only paper implementations.
+Nothing like this exists for Zeroth-Order Optimization.
 That's fine.
 Just gotta make it exist.
-Introducing [ZOTitan](https://github.com/apaz-cli/ZOTitan), my sandbox for these ideas.
+Introducing [ZOTitan](https://github.com/apaz-cli/ZOTitan).

 So far I have implemented: